Biodiversity crisis in the geological past: The Great Dying

 Methane from landfills

 Methane is the simplest organic substance, consisting of one carbon atom surrounded by four hydrogen atoms.
-It originates mostly from biological processes: as a decomposition product of dead life, through the gastrointestinal system of ruminants, through peat soils, and through gas hydrates on the sea floor, and in permafrost (that's why we don't want permafrost to melt).
+It originates mostly from biological processes: as a decomposition product of dead life, through the gastrointestinal system of ruminants, through peat soils, and through gas hydrates on the sea floor, and in frozen soils of permafrost (that's why we don't want permafrost to melt).

 A human source of methane are large landfills.
 In the absence of oxygen, organic waste at the bottom of the landfill produces methane.
 Methane plumes from landfills are detected on satellite images.